Today we’re taking a look at one of my favorite 5e Bard subclasses: the College of Glamour.

 There are no issues with the first two requirements.
 It’s the third that causes the most confusion.

 If you are invisible or concealed by a spell like Darkness, it’s useless.
-If another ally is invisible or concealed, they cannot benefit from your Mantle of Inspiration.
+Likewise, if another ally is invisible or concealed, they cannot benefit from your Mantle of Inspiration.

 But what about yourself?